shaheenp/mygreeneyed/families/sapindaceae/aesculus/aesculus-hippocastanum.md

   - planted populations are vulnerable to invasive leaf-miners (larvae of leaf- miner moths)
   - naturalizes in PNW
   - can be an invasive species in forests
-  - nuts (seeds) are known as “conkers” in Great Britain and are used for a game: attached to strings, two conkers are attached to a cord and competitors flick their conker at the other until one breaks; world championship is held each October in England
+  - nuts (seeds) are known as "conkers" in Great Britain and are used for a game: attached to strings, two conkers are attached to a cord and competitors flick their conker at the other until one breaks; world championship is held each October in England
   - common name reflects misconception that tree is closely related to American chestnut and other spiny-cased seed-producing members of *Castanea* (Fagaceae, beech family), which produced edible nuts

 Ecology & Adaptations: